 “Through-Produced” Multiple Questions in Tagalog-English Faculty Meetings: Setting the Agenda Dimension of Questions

-AbstractThis study describes the sequential pattern of “through-produced” multiple questions using Conversation Analysis to set the agenda dimension of questions, and the academic conditions to advance its use during turns at talk from five faculty meetings.
+AbstractThis study describes the sequential pattern of “through-produced” multiple questions using Conversation Analysis that sets the agenda dimension of questions, and the academic conditions that advance its use during turns at talk from five faculty meetings.
 Results show that a.
-No first-pair of the “through-produced” questions have been answered; b. the answers to the second-pair questions are achieved through paraphrases, clarifications, keyword repetitions, and circuitous rephrasing until the hearer conforms with the agenda set; c.
+No first-pair of the “through-produced” questions has been answered; b. the answers to the second-pair questions are achieved through paraphrases, clarifications, keyword repetitions, and circuitous rephrasing until the hearer conforms with the agenda set; c.
 The subordinates frame their default identities with lower epistemic knowledge, and d.
 “Through-produced” multiple questions can be a manifestation of Chair’s power.
 Implications and recommendations for cross-linguistic comparisons are offered to generalize the findings beyond the specific domain of the meeting.

 How to Cite

 Munalim, L. O., & Genuino, C. F. (2019).
 “Through-Produced” Multiple Questions in Tagalog-English Faculty Meetings: Setting the Agenda Dimension of Questions.
 LANGUAGE ART, 4(2), 105–122. https://doi.org/10.22046/LA.2019.12